 As well as supporting the underrepresentation of Global Majority staff as a coach and mentor.
 Sandra was instrumental in setting up a cross higher education mentoring programme called B-MEntor.
 The programme was shortlisted for two national awards in 2014: the ENEI Tapping into Talent award and the Race for Opportunity Developing Talent Progression Award.
-Sandra is well versed in the use of national accreditation frameworks such as Athena SWAN and the Race Equality Charter Mark having gained Silver and Bronze awards respectively.
+Sandra was well versed in the use of national accreditation frameworks such as Athena SWAN and the Race Equality Charter Mark having gained Silver and Bronze awards respectively for the universities she worked in.

 She was never afraid to speak up and out as her public resignation letter from one HEI demonstrated, which you can read it here.
 She lived and breathe justice and made us all better for it.